 - A description of the personal attributes that you feel are most important for career success in occupational therapy.

-- A statement of the reasons for choosing the University of Cincinnati for your occupational therapy educational preparation.
+- Completion of statement of the reasons for choosing the University of Cincinnati for your occupational therapy educational preparation.

 Starting in the 2024/2025 application cycle all applicants seeking admission to the University of Cincinnati OTD program must have at 6 of the 10 prerequisite coursework completed at the time of application to be considered for admission (Anatomy & Physiology are counted as 2 courses).

 Please review the information under each of the prerequisite categories below.
 We have provided some of the UC course equivalent to help determine if your courses meet our requirements.
 To look up how courses from other institutions transfer to UC use the transfer equivalency database.
 Scroll to the bottom of the page to search for your institution.